 Access a wealth of information, including the following.

 ‘List of all documents published on [the International Olympics Committee] website.
 Contains major reports, studies, publications including Fact Sheets and information regarding the Olympic Movement’.
+Scroll down to these.

 ‘Teaching Values, educational resources, other resources, more.

 ‘Find news including events, calendars and live results from sporting events’.

 - Olympic Medal Records

 Download Olympic medal details for a range of sports.
 Find Winter Olympic Medal Records here.

 ‘Organising Committees also run philatelic and numismatic programs that benefit the Olympic Movement’.

 ‘The IOC guarantees the promotion of Olympism and the smooth running of the Games in accordance with the Olympic Charter.
 Discover in detail the structures, missions and financing of this prominent institution’.

 - Youth Olympic Games